sawyer-greaves/lab-wiki-test/necessary_skills/Using_Git_with_SSH.md

 [Home](../Home)
 # Using Git with the SSH Protocol

-SSH (Secure SHell) is a protocol alternative to HTTPS used by Git to perform network transactions (e.g. `git fetch`, `git pull`, `git push`).
+SSH (Secure SHell) is a protocol alternative to HTTPS that can be used by Git to perform network transactions (e.g. `git fetch`, `git pull`, `git push`).
 SSH uses public key authentication instead of a traditional username and password.
 This involves creating two text-based files: the private key and the public key.
 The public key is